Drinking water

 Curious about your sewer connection?
 See Your Sewer Connection, an informative PDF that will answer your questions.

-Learn how to best manage your household sewer which collects wastewater from your toilet, sink, shower, drains and other sources in your home.
+Your household sewer collects wastewater from your toilet, sink, shower, drains and other sources in your home.
 Water entering the sanitary sewers is routed to the City of Thunder Bay’s Water Pollution Control Plant, where it is treated and then returned to Lake Superior.

 The City also conducts smoke testing, which is a safe, quick way to find areas of the sewer system that need updating.